 I hypothesised that perhaps there was less edge caching.
 Here is the quote from the Amplify user guide on the impact of TTL selection:

 You can control how long your objects stay in a CDN cache before the CDN forwards another request to your origin.
 Reducing the duration enables you to serve dynamic content.
 Increasing the duration means your users get better performance because your objects are more likely to be served directly from the edge cache.
 A longer duration also reduces the load on your origin.

 The Amplify documentation on application performance was recently updated to reflect their instant cache invalidation approach.
 The observed TTL changes were consistent with that approach.

-Rather than go deeper at this point into trying to understand the Amplify stack I put CloudFlare proxy in place to force caching of all items at a value greater than or equal to Firebase.
+Rather than go more in-depth at this point into trying to understand the Amplify stack, I put CloudFlare proxy in place to force caching of all items at a value greater than or equal to Firebase.
 The performance from this location was unchanged.

 It was time to take a step back - this was not how to draw a horse:

 I considered how you might operationally support multiple CDNs and assert confidence in parallel content delivery.
 For that outcome, I’d need to measure within the context of CDN performance domains.
-CDNPerf emerged as an interesting tool as did the associated PerfOps product.
+CDNPerf emerged as a relevant tool as did the associated PerfOps product.
 We can see here the geographical differences via these point in time tests from CDNPerf test locations around the world:

 Firebase Global Latency